Prum, Richard. The Evolution of Beauty. Doubleday, New York. 2017. NF;5/17.

 A reproductively advantageous characteristic becomes “beautiful” to the opposite sex, and the original (other) sex then makes itself more beautiful over generations to capture more partners.
 This is “sexual selection”, and Dr. Richard Prum, an expert in birds and evolution, wants us to understand that it is a separate mechanism of evolution from Darwin’s adaptational ”survival of the fittest”.

-Among we are told 10,000 species of birds, certain particular males go to frankly unbelievable lengths to attract females: plumage, but also behaviour and setting up bizarrely specific reproductively attractive venues in the wild to try to convince the little hens to mate.
+Among we are told 10,000 species of birds, certain particular males go to frankly unbelievable lengths to attract females: plumage like peacocks, but also behaviour and setting up bizarrely specific reproductively attractive venues in the wild to try to convince the little hens to mate.
 Dr. Prum finds this worth emulating in that female autonomy and freedom of choice are respected (except for some reason in ducks).

 It’s in the (mostly metaphoric) leap from birds to humans that I start to have trouble with what this author is doing.
 “Freedom of choice matters to animals too” he says.
 I’m not completely comfortable with that reverse version of “birds have evolved extremely well-developed (female) freedom of choice, and we need to learn something about that from them.” (not a quote from the book).
 Freedom of choice doesn’t matter to animals in anything like the way it matters to us.
 It’s there for them because of the coevolution of characteristics and desire described above.
-There absolutely isn’t any gender-oriented political motivation in animals: they just are what they are.
+But there absolutely can’t be any gender-oriented political motivation in animals like what we are being encouraged to transfer to humans: they just are what they are.

 All through this fascinating book there is a dramatization of after all passive (even where sexually selective) evolution as a battle between the sexes.
 What would drive this battle, or balance, isn’t clear to me and the metaphor may be a bit misleading.
 Most male birds, for example, have no penis.
 There will certainly be evolutionary reasons for this and they may be sexually selective.
 But the metaphoric implication for humans isn’t direct or one-to-one in any reasonable way, except in Dr. Prum’s imagination and possible mixed commercial motivation.
 He’s an author and we all want to be successful.
 And championing popular causes like modern feminism helps sell books and win prizes.

-There is a credibly feisty and maverick character to Dr Prum, and he has an irreverent intelligent ironic sense of humour.
+To be fair to Dr Prum there is a feisty and maverick character to him, and he has an irreverent intelligent ironic sense of humour.
 He fearlessly wades into female orgasm, penis size, homosexuality, and other human sex issues in trying to reinforce his metaphoric bridge between birds and we-all.
 We learn that humans don’t do too badly where enjoyment of sex is concerned.
 Our forebear monkeys’ sex is brief: most of the time they get the job done in a matter of seconds.
 Plus they have much smaller penises than even the most modest humans.

-So I’m not quite buying the allegorical lesson being offered here.
+But I’m not quite buying the allegorical lesson offered here.
 The elaborate, often cooperative group displays of birds results in a hierarchy among males where only the “alpha” individual pretty much ever gets to mate.
 I end up bewildered by the persistent and variably-argued conviction that we ought to be more like birds.
-No thanks.
-I think I’m happier taking my chances in the gradually more and more evenly-balanced male-female society of humans.
-It would be wonderful to fly but I’m pretty attached to and would like to keep my penis.
+Not me, thanks.
+I’m happier taking my chances in the gradually more and more evenly-balanced male-female society of humans.
+It would be wonderful to fly but I’m pretty attached to and would like to keep my penis, and I’m silly enough to imagine that the average human female would agree.

 Homosexuality and the evolution of art are evolved socially, not biologically.
 This seems to make sense to me.
 But there is a murky advocacy of animals as beautiful and to-be-appreciated as art that feels a bit naïvely pantheistic.
 Yes, birds and giraffes are beautiful, but they don’t paint or write.
 In respect of social evolution of art and culture, Prum’s idea isn’t original and it’s clear that he has read Daniel Dennett.